joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 - Managed configuration of infrastructure and software
 - Coordinated programme releases through testing phases
 - Transitioned releases into production with senior stakeholders
-- Tracked environment usage and licensing compliance
+- Tracked environment usage and licensing compliance.

 ---